drangara/MFIX-Exa/docs/source_docs/inputs/InputsPlotFiles.rst

 +---------------------+-----------------------------------------------------------------------+-------------+-----------+

-The following inputs must be preceded by "mfix" and control whether the EB geometry or level set should be written out.
+The following inputs must be preceded by "mfix." and control whether the EB geometry or level set should be written out.

 +----------------------+-----------------------------------------------------------------------+-------------+-----------+
 |                      | Description                                                           |   Type      | Default   |